Welcome to Matrix Education

 ATAR: 99.95

-I’m somewhat of a maths, philosophy and literature enthusiast — an unconventional mix, I’m aware, but it works for me!
+I’m somewhat of a Maths, Philosophy and literature enthusiast — an unconventional mix, I’m aware, but it works for me!
 I love nothing more than getting stuck into a good book, and have been known to spend a little too much time bingeing old sitcoms and analysing old films (that is, old by my standards, which isn’t really that old).
 I adore spending time with family, friends, and (perhaps most of all) dogs.

 I’m not super certain about what I’d like to do after school, but I’m pretty sure it’ll involve education in some capacity.
-My (fairly optimistic) dream has, for quite some time now, been to perform research at the tertiary level in maths or otherwise… I suppose I’ll work towards this and see what opens up!
+My (fairly optimistic) dream has, for quite some time now, been to perform research at the tertiary level in Maths or otherwise… I suppose I’ll work towards this and see what opens up!

 It’s easy to justify abandoning extracurriculars going into Year 12 (as I did, to my infinite regret, with my efforts to learn the guitar).
-But in my eyes, you need spaces to engage yourself, in ways that summarising a textbook or preparing with a practice Maths Extension 2 HSC Trial exam won’t.
-It’s immensely valuable to give your days some contour and variety.

-Somewhat paradoxically, the HSC year has been both easier and harder than I’d anticipated.
-It’s easier in the sense that, well, an HSC internal assessment really isn’t particularly different to a non-HSC internal assessment (with which we’ve had many years of practice).
-There’s simply a touch more pressure.
-Perhaps ‘a touch’ is an understatement, but the point still stands.
-The tasks are fundamentally familiar.
-Moreover, it’s actually been less stressful than expected.
+Somewhat paradoxically, the HSC year was both easier and harder than I’d anticipated.
+It was easier in the sense that an HSC internal assessment isn’t all that different to a non-HSC internal assessment (with which we’ve had many years of practice).

 For whatever reason, I’d come into Year 12 bracing myself for a year of near-total misery.